Why you Should Think Twice About Using Credit Cards to Finance your Business

 Interest Rates and Late Fees can Hurt your Business

-Despite having the best of intentions, you might not be able to pay off your balance before your bill comes due.
-If you use a credit card to fill a cash flow gap, you must be disciplined about paying off that balance when your customers finally pay.
-The reality is that other bills could come along in the meantime, and your credit card balance could slowly creep upwards.
+Despite having the best of intentions, you might not choose to pay off your balance in full when your bill comes due, and just pay the minimum.
+If you use a credit card to fill a cash flow gap, you must be disciplined about paying off that balance in full when it is due.
+The reality is that not paying the full balance combined with the possibility that other bills could come along in the meantime, then all of a sudden you find yourself with a credit card balance that is much higher than anticipated.

 Once your balance starts rising, so does the interest you pay.
-If you miss a payment, you will incur a late fee and your interest rate could go up.
-While you may have budgeted for your initial payment and interest, unpredictable increases could throw everything off.
+If you miss a payment, you will incur a late fee and your interest rate could go up as well.
+While you may have budgeted for your initial payment and interest, unpredictable increases could throw all of your budgeting plans off.
 More and more of your business’s revenues will have to be put towards debt service, leaving you with less working capital to operate.

-If you choose to take out a business loan instead, you will have both a fixed interest rate and fixed payments.
+If you choose to take out a business loan instead, you will have both a fixed rate and fixed payments which can provide discipline and commitment to a financial plan.
 You can budget for the loan’s impact upon your business’s cash flow and plan for repayment.

 A Credit Card May Not be Enough

 A large remodel or expansion will cost significantly more than a credit card’s limit, which would leave you in a bind.
-With large projects, you often must pay contractors or vendors prior to when the project generates any revenue.
+With large projects, you often must pay contractors or vendors prior to the point where your project generates any revenue.
 Because you will not yet be making money off the expansion, it could become a struggle to pay off your credit card.
-If you are unable to pay down the card’s balance throughout the month, you could run out of money to fund the expansion.
+If you are unable to pay down the card’s balance throughout the projected work, you could run out of money to fund the expansion and have high balances on your credit history.

 Credit Cards Are Not Meant for Long-Term Financing

 Different financial products fill different business needs.
 Credit cards work best for short-term expenses, such as when you need to pay your liquor distributor before the weekend sales.
-They are not meant to finance long-term projects and are an expensive way to access capital.
+They are not meant to finance long-term projects and are an expensive way to access capital for longer periods of time.

 Credit Cards will Hurt your Credit Score